voxel-public/KallistiOS/doc/README.md

 What KallistiOS is NOT:
 - UNIX (or even compatible)
-- Linux/BSD (those are their own ports! =)
+- Linux/BSD (those are their own ports!) :smiley:
-- Memory protection; programs can overwrite each other at will#
+- Memory protection; programs can overwrite each other at will
 - Pretty much anything else you can think of that's not in the above list

 (# There is an MMU module for the DC port, but nothing really uses it at